etendosoftware/docs/docs/products/etendo-classic/optional-features/bundles/platform-extensions/etendo-advanced-security.md

     - navigation
 ---

+### **Introduction**

+This section describes the Etendo Advanced Security module included in the Platform Extensions bundle.

 !!! info
     To be able to include this functionality, the Platform Extensions Bundle must be installed.
 To do that, follow the instructions from the marketplace: [_Platform Extensions Bundle_](https://marketplace.etendo.cloud/#/product-details?module=5AE4A287F2584210876230321FBEE614){target="\_blank"}.